Being Proactive: Steps for Career Success

 Most students enter college with a limited idea of the career options available to them.
 Once here, they begin a process of self-discovery that builds.
 While freshmen often assume it is too early to begin, there are important steps they should be taking now.

-- Be open-minded in picking a major and career interest, even if you've declared a major/minor.
+- Be open-minded in picking a major and career interest, even if you've declared a major and minor.

 - Meet with a Career Services advisor to discuss career interests.